Pedro Albizu Campos: Early life and education

 Albizu Campos was honorably discharged from the Army in 1919, with the rank of First Lieutenant.
 However, his exposure to racism during his time in the U.S. military altered his perspective on U.S.-Puerto Rico relations, and he became the leading advocate for Puerto Rican independence.

-In 1919, Albizu returned to his studies at Harvard University, where he was elected president of the Harvard Cosmopolitan Club.
+In 1919, Albizu returned to his studies at Harvard University, where he allegedly was elected president of the Harvard Cosmopolitan Club.
+However, there are conflicting documents on who was preseident of the club for the year 1914-15.
+While the 42nd edition of The Harvard University Register named R.N.
+Williams II as the president of the Club for that year, the Harvard Alumni Bulletin listed him as president of the club and he was said to preside over and give speeches at some club meetings as is detailed in the alumni bulletin.
 He met with foreign students and world leaders, such as Subhas Chandra Bose, the Indian Nationalist leader, and the Hindu poet Rabindranath Tagore.
 He became interested in the cause of Indian independence and also helped to establish several centers in Boston for Irish independence.
-Through this work, Albizu Campos met the Irish leader Éamon de Valera and later became a consultant in the drafting of the constitution of the Irish Free State.
-Also while at Harvard University he co-founded the university's Knights of Columbus chapter along with other Catholic students.
+Several sources claim that Albizu Campos, while at Harvard Law School, met with independence leaders from across the world, such as Subhas Chandra Bose, a nationalist leader in India, and Eamon de Valera, of Ireland.
+However, none of these sources give primary citations to these meetings and the Archives at Harvard University contain no records about these reunions, making the interactions impossible to verify.
+Also while at Harvard University he allegedly co-founded the university's Knights of Columbus chapter along with other Catholic students and in 1922 he allegedly helped Eamon De Valera draft the 1922 Irish Constitution.
+No Irish historian supports this claim.
+This claim opposes the view that Eamon de Valera was staunchly opposed to the treaty, had no role in drafting the Constitution, and rejected it.